cloudfoundry/diego-design-notes/ssh-access-and-policy.md

 The `allow_app_ssh_access` property must be changed through Cloud Controller's config file.
 For a BOSH-deployed CF, an operator can specify this config property via the `cc.allow_app_ssh_access` property described below.

-### Restart Policy for Altered Instances

-We understand that developers and operators alike may be concerned that unrestricted access to CF app instances can produce instances whose contents and processes differ from those that the platform has provisioned.
-Consequently, we propose a fairly stringent restart policy on CF app instances that have been accessed via SSH in ways that could reasonably alter the contents of the instance:

-- Instances accessed via SSH port forwarding or source-mode SCP ('copying files out') will not be considered altered afterward and will not be restarted.
-- Instances accessed by other SSH operations, such as an interactive session or sink-mode SCP ('copying files in') will be considered altered and will be restarted after the connection closes.

-We intend to allow CC admins to configure this policy on a per-space basis, so that spaces intended solely for app development and experimentation can be exempt from this instance-restarting policy.
-These restrictions are not yet in place, but we expect to implement them before we consider the initial work on SSH access complete.

 ## Operators: Configuring Deployments for SSH Access to CF App Instances